Towards declarative comparabilities: application to functional dependencies: Framework in a nutshell

-Eventually, our framework allows to introduce the notion of plausibility (certain/possible) of a given FD, inspired from query answering \cite{amendola2018explainable, bertossi2011database, libkin2016sql}.
-More precisely, the existence of numerous realities lead to cases of equality semantic where the FD holds, and some other for which it does not.
+Building upon realities, we introduce the notion of plausibility (certain/possible) of a given FD, inspired from query answering \cite{amendola2018explainable, bertossi2011database, libkin2016sql} and weak/strong or possible/certain FDs \cite{levene1998axiomatisation, al2022strongly}.
+More precisely, the existence of numerous realities leads to cases of equality semantic where the FD holds, and some others where it does not.
 In this case, the FD is \emph{possible}.
-In practice, this may occur if for instance the relation suffers from unclean data: a FD (such as waist size, gender $\imp$ triglyceride for instance in our example) should theoretically hold with respect to background knowledge, but due to mismeasurements or imprecisions, it fails to do so.
+In practice, this may be the case if, for instance, the relation suffers from unclean data: a FD should theoretically hold with respect to background knowledge, but due to mismeasurements or imprecisions, it fails to do so.
 Here, weakening/strengthening the meaning of equality according to expert knowledge could easily fix this problem, by simply applying the \textit{``right''} reality with respect to the background knowledge.
-After possibility, it is also natural to wonder for a given FD if there is a chance that it holds in any reality, in which case we say that it is \emph{certain}.
+After possibility, it is also natural to wonder for a given FD if there is a chance that it holds in every reality, in which case we say that it is \emph{certain}.
+It is worth noticing that the data are left unchanged in our framework.
+Hence, the terms \textit{``possible''} and \textit{``certain''} differ from the more usual point of view where a relation with \ctt{null} values is subject to numerous completions.

-\begin{example}(Continued) According to her background knowledge, the domain expert should be able to recover a well-known rule from the data: women with large waist size have in general a high triglyceride level, \ie $BC \imp A$.
-In other words, this FD should be possible.
-However, due to data quality problems, the validity of this FD depends on the interpretation of equality given by the expert.